Belgian Royals gather for The King’s Feast

 To learn more about the King’s Feast, visit this thread.Filed under Austrian Royals, Belgian Royals

-Tagged Albert II of the Belgians, Archduke Lorenz, Austria-Este, Prince Laurent, Prince Philippe, Princess Astrid of Belgium, Princess Mathilde, Queen Fabiola, Queen Paola, The King's Feast.
+Tagged Albert II of Belgium, Archduke Lorenz, Austria-Este, King Philippe, Prince Laurent, Princess Astrid of Belgium, Queen Fabiola, Queen Mathilde, Queen Paola, The King's Feast.

 - Belgian Feast Year 2009